hci-a-if-its-2019/assignment-3-andikaandra/README.md

  - 46 years old female.
  - She is an entrepreneur.
  - She has little experience using computers.
+ - Usually access the internet using a cellphone

 ### 2. Evaluation Script
 #### Question